uoftgasa/uoftgasa.github.io/markdown/index.md

 	- 1 hour long
 	- Open to all
 - **Pulsar Coffee**
-	- Informal presentations of recent results in the field of pulsars, held in the [CITA Lounge](#mp-common-rooms).
+	- Weekly informal presentations of recent results in the field of pulsars, held in the [CITA Lounge](#mp-common-rooms).
 	- 1 hour long
 	- Open to all
 - **Talk Show**
-	- Informal presentations/discussion of graduate student research with other graduate students.
+	- Weekly informal presentations/discussion of graduate student research with other graduate students.
 	- 1 hour long
 	- Open to graduate students
 - **Cosmology Lunch**
-	- Informal presentation of recent results in cosmology, held in [15th floor conference room](#mp-common-rooms).
+	- Weekly informal presentation of recent results in cosmology, held in [15th floor conference room](#mp-common-rooms).
 	- 1 hour long
 	- Open to all
 - **CPS Planet Lunches**
+	- Weekly informal presentation on the recent res
 - [Colloquium](#colloquium)
 		- [CITA Seminars](#cita-seminars)
 		- [Blackboard Talks](#blackboard-talks)